How to mitigate risk in the era of black swan events

 New era = new contract risks

-In her main-stage presentation at the recent Agiloft Summit 2023, Dawn argued that black swan events expose businesses to major contractual risks.
-These risks are wide-ranging, and they include financial risk, reputational risk, supply chain risk, and even risk of sanctions.
+In her main-stage presentation at the Agiloft Summit 2023, Dawn argued that black swan events expose businesses to major contractual risks.
+These risks are wide-ranging and include financial risk, reputational risk, supply chain risk and even risk of sanctions.

 When Russia invaded Ukraine, new risks came up that Dawn had never considered.